 Besides communicating Wigglesworth’s hierarchy, this visualization shows some other things.

 - We usually don’t start from a place of apathy; we tend to fall down into it.

 - It’s OK if we fall down a level, as long as we can climb back up.

 - Help from above makes the climb a lot easier.

 - An act of compassion feels like standing on top of a mountain.

 The Roadmap to Nobility

-Cindy has much more to say about empathy and spiritual intelligence.
-Here’s her TEDx talk, which outlines these concepts in much more detail.
+Wigglesworth has much more to say about empathy and spiritual intelligence.
+Here’s her TEDx talk (on YouTube), which outlines these concepts in much more detail.
 Any thoughts?
-Share them in the comments!
+Feel free to get in touch!